nashwaan/xml-js/README.md

 Can parse: elements, attributes, texts, comments, CData, and XML declarations.

 * **Reversible**:
-Whether converting xml→json or json→xml, the result should be convertable to its original form.
+Whether converting xml→json or json→xml, the result can be converted back to its original form.

 * **Minimal Dependencies**:
 This library depends only on one external npm module.